A possible oversight from the FMCSA means driver-salespersons won’t be able to enjoy an expanded operating area for a while.

 If the agency finds merit in the petition, we may soon see a proposal to change the hours-of-service rules once again, to the benefit of driver-salespersons everywhere.

-Use J. J. Keller® Encompass® Fleet Management to simplify hours-of-service compliance.
+Use the J. J. Keller® Encompass® Fleet Management System to simplify hours-of-service compliance.
 It tracks your drivers' hours of service for every log type – electronic, paper, exempt, and timecards – always according to DOT regulations.
-Free quote.
+Learn more.